DjaroDonk/Art-Portfolio/README.md

 # Alien with no upper body
 ![alien big](nolegalien.png)
 Can you believe it?
 This alien lacks an upper body!
 It's just a head on legs.
 I tried seriously drawing a whole body, but then this ended up being its shape, so I decided to just go with it!
+The top is yellow because the palette I was using didn't have a lighter shade of green, looking back I really probably should've added my own shade of green instead of using yellow.
+Palettes are great but if it doesn't have the colour you want then you should just add your own colour.